Casual computer users might not realize how important it is to use an ergonomic mouse.

-Still, for just $12.99 this is a decent pick for a wired mouse that will suit most casual users.
+Still, for something that costs as much as the average lunch, this is a decent pick for a wired mouse that will suit most casual users.
 It even works great as a productivity mouse, although its backlit design is likely to attract attention if you’re using it in an office.

 7. Anker 2.4G Wireless Vertical Ergonomic Optical Mouse – Good for office use

 Anker describes this design as “the intersection of class, comfort and functionality” and calls the device “a mouse for the 21st century”.

 Of course, they would say that – but they’re not far wrong.

 Like the TeckNet Pro and the Redragon M601, this mouse enables the user to customize certain features such as the sensitivity settings, although it is worth noting that the range of the Anker device is much lower than the previous mouses we’ve already looked at.

 Still, with a choice of 800, 1200 and 1600 DPI settings, it’s more than enough to set the mouse up how you like it so you can take advantage of precise tracking on whatever surface you happen to be using.